-I’ve received requests for a babka recipe since the birth of this blog.
-A good solid babka recipe is something I’ve been wanting to develop for years, but I always put it off because I knew it would be a lengthy process.
-Just good babka wasn’t enough.
+When I started the process of developing this recipe, I realized that just good babka wasn’t enough.
 It had to be great babka, foolproof and irresistible with perfect texture and spot-on flavor.
 High standards?
 Maybe.
-But when you set aside several hours to make babka, it better be amazing.
+But babka is labor-intensive.
+If you’re going to the trouble to make chocolate babka, it’d better be amazing.

-Babka is similar in texture to challah, but slightly more cake-like.
-It’s an Eastern European sweet cake-bread made with yeast-risen dough which is filled, rolled and typically baked in a loaf pan.
-The name comes from the Slavic babcia, meaning grandmother, which is closely related to the Yiddish bubbe.
-The word babka translates to “grandmother’s cake,” inspired by the shape of an old woman’s skirt (they were originally baked in fluted Polish baking pans) and the fact that they were typically baked by grandmothers.
 Jewish babka first appeared during the early 1800s when Polish housewives would prepare extra egg challah dough to be filled with cinnamon or jam, then rolled up and baked alongside the Shabbat challah.
 It was served to hungry children during busy Shabbat preparations or reserved as a special treat.
-The now common streusel topping came along during the mid 1900s.
+Streusel toppings came along during the mid 1900s.

-Without further ado, here is our recipe for chocolate filled babka.
+Here is our recipe for Chocolate Babka.
 After much consideration, we decided to give it a streusel topping– because, well, why not make a good thing even better?
-It can be left off if you’d prefer, but it’s delicious, sweet and crunchy and I really encourage you to add it.

 - 1 packet active dry yeast or 2 1/4 tsp